twosigma/git-meta/presentation.md

 .left-column[
 ## Architecture
 ### Principles
-### The Slim meta-repository
+### The Git-meta meta-repository
 ]
 .right-column[
-- Slim requires a meta-repository to hold submodules.
+- Git-meta requires a meta-repository to hold submodules.

-- Slim does not require any specific files or structure for the meta-repository; any repository is a valid Slim repository.
+- Git-meta does not require any specific files or structure for the meta-repository; any repository is a valid Git-meta repository.

-- The user may add arbitrary files to a Slim meta-repository.
+- The user may add arbitrary files to a Git-meta meta-repository.
 A team may want to place system-wide configuration files in the meta-repository, for example.
 ]

 ---